doableware/djongo/docs/docs/different-ways-to-integrate-django-with-mongodb.md

 [Django-nonrel](https://github.com/django-nonrel/django) aims to integrate Django and MongoDB but is not up to date with the latest version of Django.

-### django-mongo-engine

-[MongoEngine](https://github.com/MongoEngine/mongoengine) is a Python Object-Document Mapper for working with MongoDB.
-[Django support in MongoEngine](https://mongoengine-odm.readthedocs.io/django.html) is split from the main MongoEngine repository for working with Django.

 ## Django SQL to MongoDB transpiler

 A different approach is to translate Django SQL query syntax into pymongo commands.